7 biggest web design mistakes people make when DIY their website.

 Start using Call to Actions (CTA)

-The problem: This one is actually a little funny.
+This one is actually a little funny.
 I mean you are building a website where you present all the great things you can offer…and then you kind of forget to let visitors know what they should do on that particular website.

 If I ask my clients what their website goal is, in most cases, I get a very generic answer.
 “I want to get more clients.”
 “I want to show my services.”
 “I want to sell my products” or “I want to teach others what I know.”